Ishan Pandita

-Ishan Pandita (born 26 May 1998) is an Indian professional footballer who plays as a forward for the India national team and Super League Kerala club Malappuram.
+Ishan Pandita (born 26 May 1998) is an Indian professional footballer who plays as a forward for the India national team and Indian Super League club FC Goa.

 Club career

 Early and youth career

 Pandita moved to the Philippines, where he attended British school in Manila and took football training.
 He returned to Bengaluru at the age of eleven, and then appeared with Student Unions and Bangalore Yellows.
 He soon gained recognition in BDCA Division A and C state soccer leagues.
 IF Brommapojkarna spotted Pandita and included in their U17 side after his brilliant performance at the 2013 Gothia Cup in Sweden.

 Pandita moved to Spain in 2014 at the age of 16 and joined Alcobendas Juvenil.
 In 2015, he joined the Under-18 team of La Liga club Almería but he did not sign a professional contract as he had not turned 18 that time.
 In the 2016, he joined the U-19 team of Leganés.
 He was the first ever Indian footballer to play for a Juvenil side of a Spanish top division club.
 After a spell at Leganes, he signed a short-term contract with the U-23 team of Gimnàstic on 5 January 2019.